gpurro/30-projects-in-a-week/README.md

 [Live Demo](https://gdp-dev-miniprojects.netlify.app/)

-These mini-projects are... to be said...
+These mini-projects are... to be said here!